Trump tweets that he will leave Walter Reed Medical Center tonight, says he is 'feeling really good'

 WHITE HOUSE PRESS SECRETARY KAYLEIGH MCENANY TESTS POSITIVE FOR COVID-19

 Conley said over the weekend that the president had received an antibody cocktail, as well as zinc, Vitamin D, famotidine, melatonin and a daily aspirin.
-He also said Trump was taking a five day course of Remdesivir.
+He also said Trump was taking a five-day course of Remdesivir.

-Meanwhile, First Lady Melania Trump, who also tested positive for COVID-19, tweeted Monday, saying she is "feeling good.”
+Meanwhile, first lady Melania Trump, who also tested positive for COVID-19, tweeted Monday, saying she is "feeling good.”

 “My family is grateful for all of the prayers & support!” she tweeted Monday.
 “I am feeling good & will continue to rest at home.